Comment on page

 Take a look at the following docs for more help with integrating your cloud provider:

-If you don't already have a domain, you should register one through your cloud provider (e.g., Route53 if you're using AWS).
+If you don't already have a domain, you should register one through your cloud provider (for example, Route53 if you're using AWS).

 To link your domain to Release, go to Settings -> Domains -> Create new domain.